As yo may have guessed from the name, Lean Genes is a product which has been designed to help support you on your journey.

 There are two things to be wary of in this supplement, in our opinion.
 Firstly, the caffeine content is quite high, so it’s a good idea not to take this supplement too close to bedtime because it could affect your sleep.

-Secondly, as we mentioned above, we’ve read about bitter orange causing problems when combined with caffeine.
+Secondly, as we mentioned above, we’ve read about bitter orange causing problems for some people.
 Again, we’d recommend doing some more research into this.

 Each bottle of Lean Genes Fat Incinerator contains 60 vegetarian capsules.

 That means that if you stick to the maximum daily dosage of two capsules, one bottle will last you for 30 days.

 The label says that you should take one capsule a day with a meal for three days to assess your tolerance.